 What are the rare side effects of imiquimod cream?

-If you have a severe reaction to imiquimod cream, the treated area may become ulcerated.
-This risk is highest on the legs.
-The skin colour may become darker or lighter following severe inflammation.
-Rarely, this change in colour can be permanent.
+If you have a severe reaction to imiquimod cream, the treated area may become ulcerated and this risk is highest on the legs.
+The skin colour may become darker or lighter following severe inflammation, rarely this change in colour can be permanent.
 Following a severe reaction, there is a small risk of scarring and hair loss in the treated area.
 Imiquimod cream activates the immune system, and very rarely there have been reports of pre-existing autoimmune disease flaring up.

 Where may I find more information on imiquimod cream?

 For details of source materials used please contact the Clinical Standards Unit (firstname.lastname@example.org).